mliyuanjie/nanoporelib/README.md

 # nanoporelib
-components for hydrodynamic brownian simulation, nanopore data analysis, and necessary tools in usage， replace cfunction.pyd in future for compatiable of different python version.
+components for hydrodynamic brownian simulation, ellipsoid, ridigs beads roration simulation,  and necessary tools in usage， will replace cfunction.pyd in future for compatiable of different python version.